 Latitude: N 35.183710 | Longitude: E 25.905651

-The delicious fishing village of Mochlos is located on the Mirabello Gulf coast, not far form the more developed cities of Agios Nikolaos, Ierapetra (in the south) and Sitia.
+The fishing village of Mochlos is located on the Mirabello Gulf coast, not far from the more developed cities of Agios Nikolaos, Ierapetra (in the south), and Sitia.

 As a matter of fact, the importance of Mochlos in Crete’s ancient past is stated by several archaeologists who consider that the settlement could have been certainly smaller than Knossos but as important as Phaistos (or Festos).